Boundary transfer matrices arising from quantum symmetric pairs: Boundary transfer matrices for quantum affine symmetric pairs

-\begin{enumerate} \itemsep1mm \item It is natural to interpret the image of $\TM$ in $\QSP \otimes\Lfml{\C}{z}$ as a boundary analogue of a Bethe subalgebra.
+\begin{enumerate} \itemsep1mm \item It is natural to interpret the image of $\TM(z)$ in $\QSP \otimes\Lfml{\C}{z}$ as a boundary analogue of a Bethe subalgebra.
 For example, in the case of (an extension of) the q-Onsager algebra, the expansion coefficients have been computed in \cite{BK05,BB13,Lem23}. \item Fusion formulas for the boundary transfer matrices $\TM^{(W)}_V(z)$ (TT relations), have been considered in special cases, originally by L. Mezincescu and R. Nepomechie in \cite{MN92}.
-Using universal transfer matrices with auxiliary space equal to a spin-$j$ module of $U_q(\wh\fksl_2)$, this has been accomplished by P. Baseilhac, A. Gainutdinov and G. Lemarthe in \cite{LBG23, Lem23} for the alternating central extension of the q-Onsager algebra $\mathcal{A}_q$, subject to conjectural identification of an explicitly constructed fused K-operator and the action of a tentative universal tensor K-matrix for $\mathcal{A}_q$.
-It would be nice to connect the universal element $\gTKM{}$ discussed here to the desired universal tensor K-matrix for $\mathcal{A}_q$, and approach boundary TT relations for other types follow from the universal transfer matrices discussed in this paper. \item To upgrade the map $\TM$ to a q-character map along the lines of \cite{FR99,FM01} it is necessary to define a Harish-Chandra map.
-It is to be expected that it requires a Drinfeld-type loop presentation of $\Uqk$, which was recently obtained for various quasi-split types in the works \cite{LW21,Zh22,LWZ23a,LWZ23b}. \item We obtained a ring homomorphism: $[\cC] \to \QSP \ot\Lfml{\C}{z}$ by letting the second leg of $\gTKM{}$ act on a quantum group module.
+Using universal transfer matrices with auxiliary space equal to a spin-$j$ module of $U_q(\wh\fksl_2)$, this has been accomplished by G. Lemarthe in \cite[Thm.~4.2.5]{Lem23}, also see \cite{LBG25b}, for the alternating central extension $\mathcal{A}_q$ of the q-Onsager algebra, subject to conjectural identification of an explicitly constructed fused K-operator and the action of a tentative universal tensor K-matrix for $\mathcal{A}_q$.
+It would be nice to connect the universal element $\gTKM{}$ to the desired universal tensor K-matrix for $\mathcal{A}_q$, and approach boundary TT relations for other types from the universal transfer matrices discussed in this paper. \item To upgrade the map $\TM(z)$ to a q-character map along the lines of \cite{FR99,FM01} it is necessary to define a QSP analogue of the \emph{loop} Harish-Chandra map.
+This requires a Drinfeld-type loop presentation of $\Uqk$, which was recently obtained for various quasi-split types in the works \cite{LW21,Zh22,LWZ23,LWZ24}. \item We obtained a ring homomorphism: $[\cC] \to \QSP \ot\Lfml{\C}{z}$ by letting the second leg of $\gTKM{}$ act on a quantum group module.
 One can instead evaluate the \emph{first} leg of $\gTKM{}$, yielding a group homomorphism $[\Mod_{\sf fd}(\QSP)] \to \Uqgp \ot\Lfml{\C}{z}$.
-After composition with a QSP analogue of a Harish-Chandra map $\QSP \to U_q(\hfin \otimes \C[t,t^{-1}])$, we expect this should reproduce the construction in \cite{Prz23,LP24}. \item Consider the evaluated transfer matrix $\TM^{(W)}_{V_1 \ot \cdots \ot V_N}(z)$, see \eqref{boundaryTM:evaluated}, in the case that $V_i = W(a_i)$ with $a_i \in \bsF^\times$ generic, for all $1 \le i \le N$.
+When $X$ does not contain the affine node, we expect it to generalize the boundary q-character map defined in \cite{Prz23,LP24} in quasi-split types, after composition with the {loop} Harish-Chandra map. \item Consider the evaluated transfer matrix $\TM^{(W)}_{V_1 \ot \cdots \ot V_N}(z)$, see \eqref{boundaryTM:evaluated}, in the case that $V_i = W(a_i)$ with $a_i \in \bsF^\times$ generic, for all $1 \le i \le N$.
 By \cite[Thm.~3.13]{Vla15}, the $N$ ``interpolated'' operators $\TM^{(W)}_{V_1 \ot \cdots \ot V_N}(a_i)$ can be identified with scattering matrices for systems with two boundaries.\footnote{The identification with $\TM_V^{(W)}(a_i)$ relies on the condition $R_{W,W}(1) = {\sf flip}_{W,W}$, known to hold for KR modules $W$, see also the discussion in \cite[App.~10]{FHR22}. } They are q-connection matrices of two-boundary quantum Knizhnik-Zamolodchikov equations, see \cite[Sec.~5]{Che92}, but with trivial step parameter.